KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 ---

-## 4. Do Not Replace the User’s Frame With Empiricist Tribunal Logic
+## 4. Do Not Replace the User's Frame With Empiricist Tribunal Logic

 External evidence can be useful.